P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Experiments

 \section{Experiments}

-We first demonstrate the effectiveness of proposed P2-Net framework on the \textit{direct} pixel and point matching task, and then evaluate it on a downstream task, namely visual localization.
-Furthermore, we examine the generalization ability of our proposed loss in single 2D and 3D domains, by comparing with the state-of-the-art methods in both image matching and point cloud registration tasks respectively.
-Finally, we investigate the effect of the loss metrics.
+We first demonstrate the effectiveness of proposed P2-Net on the \textit{direct} pixel and point matching task, and then evaluate it on a downstream task, namely visual localization.
+Furthermore, we examine the generalization ability of our designed P2-Loss in single 2D and 3D domains, by comparing with the state-of-the-art methods in both image matching and point cloud registration tasks respectively.
+Finally, we investigate the effect of the loss selection.